Consolidate Payday Loan Debt

 - Unaffordable repayments.
 Payday loans are an expensive way to borrow money and should only be used as a last resort.
 Check the size of each repayment and ensure you will be able to pay it on time.
 Unaffordable repayments can lead to late fees that will only make things worse.

 - High rates and fees.
 Rates and fees on payday loans are high but there are rules in place so be sure to check your lender is not charging you more than ASIC allows.
 Also, look at what you would be charged if you are late on a payment or if you default on the loan altogether.

 - Unreputable lenders.
 All Australian lenders should be accredited by ASIC.
 Check for a credit licence on the ASIC Register and ensure that the lender is easily contactable.

 - Impact on credit score.
 Every loan application shows up on credit reports.
 While lenders might not consider credit history, applying for lots of loans within a short period can have a negative impact on your credit score in the future.

 What does this mean for borrowers?

-If you fall into the third category, using a high-cost payday loan to consolidate outstanding high-cost payday loans may not be the solution for you.
+Payday loans are usually taken out because the borrower has few other options due to bad credit, is currently on Centrelink payments or is receiving a low income.
+If someone falls into the third category, using a high-cost payday loan to consolidate outstanding high-cost payday loans may not be the solution.
 However, there are other options available.